 In this case, the lawsuit was not only filed against the drunk driver but also the establishment where the defendant had allegedly been drinking alcohol for three hours prior to the accident.
+This is known as a Georgia dram shop law case.
 The plaintiffs claimed that the establishment had served the defendant alcohol even though he was visibly intoxicated, which according to Georgia’s Dram Shop Liability Law means it could also be held responsible for the accident.

 At trial, the defending drinking establishment contended that the at-fault driver was not a patron and claimed that because he was a severe alcoholic that he did not appear to be intoxicated.
 They also alleged that the plaintiff’s husband negligently contributed to the accident by turning in front of the drunk driver’s vehicle.

 Following testimony from several expert witnesses, including accident reconstruction experts and medical professionals, the jury spoke clearly about their level of tolerance for drinking and driving.
 After a short four-hour deliberation, they returned a verdict in favor of the widowed plaintiff.